⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Fogg’s Behavior Model and Engagement Loop

 Each of us has tried computer/mobile games.
-Some of them are dead easy, some are intricate: what affects what, what upgrade would be the best, how to deal with all the controls… And some of them capture all your attention and you want to get back to the game again and again.
+Some of them are dead easy.
+Another one is intricate.
+Some of them capture all your attention, and you want to get back to the game again and again.

 How to gain such a level of engagement?
-There are two concepts that are aimed at achieving similar goals: Fogg’s behavior model and “engagement loop”.
+There are two concepts: Fogg’s behavior model and the “engagement loop.”

 Fogg's behavior model and Engagement Loop

-Fogg’s behavior model (FBM) makes it easier to understand a player’s (learner’s) behavior in general.
+Fogg’s behavior model (FBM) makes it easier to understand a player’s (learner’s) behavior.
 As shown in the image above, there are three key factors that define an individual’s behavior:

 1. Motivation — the main reason why an individual is encouraged to perform some action (pleasure, pain, hope, fear, acceptance, rejection).